Energy Production and Transmission Support Services

 For facility expansions and renovations, we provide geotechnical site investigation and construction materials testing.
 Additional services include forensic evaluation of structures, tank inspections, and resistivity testing.

-Whether your power plant uses coal, gas, nuclear, biomass, solar, or wind, power plant foundations must be designed to exacting standards and construction testing must be performed to document that critical design standards are adhered to.
+Whether your power plant uses coal, gas, nuclear, biomass, solar, or wind, the foundation of a power plant must be designed to exacting standards and construction testing must be performed to document that critical design standards are adhered to.

 We offer geotechnical subsurface investigations, testing, and analysis for foundation design; ground penetrating radar (GPR) to identify locations of buried utilities; construction materials testing for QA/QC control during construction; observations and testing of welds and bolted connections; as well as forensic concrete testing on existing facilities.

-Critical infrastructure like power generation facilities must also meet more stringent and ever increasing environmental concerns.
+Critical infrastructure like power generation facilities must also meet more stringent and ever increasing environmental requirements.
 AET environmental professionals assist facility owners with air emissions permitting and compliance and other environmental services.

 Substations pose unique geotechnical challenges.
 Foundations must be designed for transmission towers, sensitive electrical equipment, and yard areas.
 AET must consider equipment support, settlement, and frost heave movement tolerances of equipment, and large loads, and over-turning moments on transmission towers.
 Soil resistivity is important for designing the grounding system.